anmalkov/imcopy/docs/README.md

 - `--source` or `-s`: Source directory path
 - `--destination` or `-d`: Destination directory path
 - `--parallel` or `-p`: Degree of parallelism.
 If option is not specified or left empty, the default value (8) will be used.
 Specify an integer value for custom parallelism.
-If you do not want to use parallelism, specify 0 or 1 as a value.
+If you do not want to use parallelism (to copy files sequentially), specify 0 or 1 as a value.

 #### Examples